FedorPinchuk/sf_data_science/project_0/README.md

 **Case conditions**
 * Computer guesses an integer number from 0 to 100 and we need to guess it correctly.
 'Guess' meaning we need to write a programm that 'guesses' the number
-* Algorythm gives us 'hints' on whether the guessed number is bigger or smaller in regards to the number guessed by the computer
+* Algorythm takes into account if the guessed number is lesser or bigger that it predicts and adjusts it accordingly

 **Quality metrics**

-Result are evaluated by mean number of tries on 1000 instances
+Result are evaluated by mean number of tries on 1000 instances.
+We need to make it guess in the least amounth of tries

 **What do we practice**